KevinAlberto01/3.MachineLearning/1.FundamentalsML/2.HousePricePrediction/1.5Optimization(Tuning&Hyperparameters)/1.5.1LinearRegression/Readme.md

 <p align = "center" >
     <h2 align = "Center">📜 Description 📜</h2>
 </p>
-Linear regression doesn't have as many hyperparameters to tune, but you can check how data standardization affects it (optional).
+Linear regression doesn't have as many hyperparameters to tune, but you can check how data standardization affects it.

 <p align = "center" >
     <h2 align = "Center">📝 Results 📝 </h2>